Germ theory's key 19th century figures: Robert Koch

 In the 1870s, anthrax was a major cause of concern to both farmers and people living in the area of an outbreak.
 Within a four-year time span, 56,000 animals and nearly 530 people had died of this devastating disease.
 Koch worked in a home laboratory to unravel the mystery of what caused anthrax.
 The microscope in this lab was a gift from his wife.
-Despite these limitations, Koch ran an experiment by injecting mice with anthrax infected blood.
+Koch ran an experiment by injecting mice with anthrax infected blood.
 He also injected mice with blood from healthy livestock.
 The mice who received the anthrax infected blood died the next day.
 After examining the mice that had died, he discovered they had rod shaped organisms within their blood and tissues.
 He continued to inject the mice by recirculating the diseased blood of the dead mice into the ones that were alive.
-As Koch continued to do this, the mice still died, and the anthrax rods changed shape upon his evaluation.
+As he continued to do this, the mice still died, and the anthrax rods changed shape upon his evaluation.
 The elongated rods appeared to be in the process of reproducing.
-Koch then took the eye of an ox and placed the anthrax bacteria within it.
+He then took the eye of an ox and placed the anthrax bacteria within it.
 He predicted the bacteria was alive and this was proven to be true when the bacteria multiplied.
 He kept track of its reproduction and noted the bacteria would create spores by reproducing within itself since it had no living host.
 When he kept these spores over the years, they could still infect an organism even if they had dried out.
 He predicted these spores were resilient and remained in fields and pastures even if those fields hadn't been used for animal husbandry in a long time.
 Koch then suggested farmers cremate an animal who died of anthrax to prevent spore generation from occurring in the ground.
 This experiment was the first to prove that a specific bacteria caused a specific illness with specific symptoms.
 In 1876, he published a paper titled "The etiology of anthrax disease based on the evolutionary history of Bacillus anthracis" written in German.
 It included a drawing of the bacteria, but in 1877 he would become the first scientist to produce a photograph of this bacteria by staining it with dye.
 It was the first time anyone had seen an actual photograph of a microbe.
 Even though it would be discovered later that bacillus anthracis is not the only cause of anthrax, this was a monumental experiment that laid the foundation for the field of bacteriology.